Rownak-2210037/deepLearing/README.md

-#### AI Research
+## AI Research
 It's the starting of Neural networks

 **Name:** Md.
 Rownak Mridha Mahi

-**Depatment:** Electrical and Computer Engineering(ECE)
+**Department:** Electrical and Computer Engineering (ECE)

 **Email:** mahimridha15@gmail.com

 **Institution:** RUET

-#### About Project
+## About Project
-This project focuses on understanding and implementing core neural network models, starting from MLP and ANN to modern architectures like Transformers and LLMs.
+- This project focuses on understanding and implementing core neural network models, starting from MLP and ANN to modern architectures like Transformers and LLMs.
-Both mathematical foundations (forward and backpropagation) and practical implementations are explored.
+- Both mathematical foundations (forward and backpropagation) and practical implementations are explored.
-The repository includes theory, MATLAB/Python code, and small experiments for each model.
+- The repository includes theory, MATLAB/Python code, and small experiments for each model.

-#### Topics Covered
+## Topics Covered
 - Artificial Neural Networks (ANN)
 - Multi-Layer Perceptron (MLP)
 - Forward Propagation